jordandalley/dispatchwrapparr/README.md

 Simply upload your m3u8 file into Dispatcharr, select a Dispatchwrapparr stream profile, and it'll do the rest.

+### ▶️ Using the 'stream' URL fragment for mannual stream selection

+Sometimes there may be occasions where you may want to manually select various stream qualities.
+The #stream fragment tells dispatchwrapparr to pick the stream that you've selected.

+When first running any stream, the log output from dispatchwrapparr will display a list of available streams.
+To find a list of available qualities for a particular stream, simply run the following on the system running the dispatcharr docker container:

+`docker logs dispatcharr -f --since 0m | grep 'Available streams'`

+Once you've started that, play the stream then check the logs.
+It should show you a list of what is available.

+`2025-10-14 19:44:01,863 INFO ts_proxy.stream_manager FFmpeg info for channel 86952480-4c6b-4df1-a60b-306e28a43cb3: [dispatchwrapparr] 2025-10-14 19:44:01,860 [info] Available streams: 270p_alt, 270p, 360p_alt, 360p, 480p_alt, 480p, 720p_alt2, 720p_alt, 720p, 1080p_alt, 1080p, worst, best`

 ---

 ## ⚙️ CLI Arguments